Protein Metabolism

 Type 1 Classical type of PKU Phenylalanine hydroxylase enzyme deficiency

-Type 3 Transient mild hyperphenylalaninaemia Phenylalanine hydroxylase enzyme delayed
+Type 3 Transient mild hyperphenylalaninaemia Phenylalanine hydroxylase enzyme is delayed

 Type 4 Dihydropterine reductase deficiency Dihydropterine deficiency